 Question: How big is the Invisible Web?

-The Hidden Web, aka the Deep Web, aka the Invisible Web, is the part of the Web that can't be easily accessed with a simple search engine query.
+The Hidden Web, aka the Invisible Web, aka the Invisible Web, is the part of the Web that can't be easily accessed with a simple search engine query.
 How big, exactly, is the Invisible Web?

 The Invisible Web